 Governor Cooper Announces Three Judicial Appointments

-Governor Roy Cooper has announced three new judicial appointments across the state.
+NORTH CAROLINA, January 12 - Today, Governor Roy Cooper announced three judicial appointments to District Courts across the state.

+“These appointees bring years of knowledge and experience to the bench,” Governor Cooper said.
+“I’m thankful for their willingness to serve their communities as District Court Judges.”

 Walter W. “Trip” Baker has been appointed to serve as District Court Judge in Judicial District 18, serving Guilford County.
 He will fill the vacancy created by the resignation of the Honorable Marcus Shields last year.
 Baker is currently an Assistant District Attorney in Guilford County.
 Previously, he was a Solo Practitioner at Baker Law Offices.
 He earned his Bachelor of Arts at the University of North Carolina at Asheville and his Juris Doctor at Wake Forest University School of Law.